Question: How do you make a Japanese ice ball?

-There are three ways.
-One is commonly used in Japan and is an craft that involves a person with an ice pick carving the form of a ball from a solid brick of ice.
-You can see the technique in action in this YouTube video that was passed onto me by Suntory, a popular Japanese whiskey with the smokiness of a Scotch.
+Carving: Commonly used in Japan, carving ice balls is a craft that involves a person with an ice pick carving the form of a ball from a solid brick of ice.
+You can see the technique in action in this YouTube video.
+It is a skill that takes a lot of patience to master and it is a lot of work.
 Imagine being a barman with that job all night!

-The other option, which is far easier and adept to the home bartender, is to get an ice ball mold.
-These can be quite difficult to find but they're out there and you have basically two options at this moment: an aluminum mold (Tasin is widely available and comes in fun and customizable shapes, but is expensive...one store here) and a plastic double mold (inexpensive at less than $30...store example here).
-I received the plastic mold as a gift and love it and here are some tricks for using it to make the perfect ice ball.
+Ice Ball Molds: The other option, which is far easier and adept to the home bartender, is to get an ice ball mold.
+These can be quite difficult to find but they're out there and you have basically two options at this moment: an aluminum mold and a plastic mold.

-How to make an ice ball with a plastic mold:
+How to make an ice ball with the double plastic mold: